MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/project-operations-updates.md

 |   &nbsp;  | North America         |  4.12.0.152     | August 13, 2021    | August 20, 2021     | 4.13.0.152          | August 27, 2021     |

->[!Note]
+> [!NOTE]
-> - Complete* - Auto-deployment completed for version 4.12.0.148.
-No auto-deployment planned for updated version of July 2021 release.
+> Auto-deployment is completed for version 4.12.0.148.
+No auto-deployment is planned for the updated version of the July 2021 release.

 ## Release schedule for Project management and accounting in the Finance and Operations apps environment